Jodenee/Voyager/docs/Tutorial/getting-started.md

 local Voyager = path_here.Voyager
 local webhook = require(Voyager.Webhook).new("webhookId", "webhookToken")

-webhook:execute("Hello, World!", nil, true, false)
+webhook:execute("Hello, World!")
 ```

-As you can see the execute function takes at least 3 arguments.
+The execute function requires at least 1 argument, that being either the content of the message or a table of embeds.

-The first one being the optional content of the message.
+The first argument is content of the message. (optional)

-The second one being an optional table of Embed objects.
+The second argument is a table of Embed objects. (optional)

-The third one being whether we want to queue the request.
+The third argument is whether we want to queue the request.
+If left empty it will default to true.

-The forth one being whether we want to wait for a message object to be returned.
+The forth argument is whether we want to wait for a message object to be returned.
+If left empty it will default to false.

+The fifth argument is a [*OptionalExecuteInfo*](../API%20Reference/OptionalExecuteInfo.md) object.
+This object is used to enable lesser used features like tts, avatar url override, thread id etc. (optional)

 If you require a more indepth description about the Webhook object's execute function you can find it [*here*](../API%20Reference/Webhook.md) under the methods section.